Gert Ledig: Biography

 His debut novel The Stalin Organ (Die Stalinorgel) was relatively positively received both in Germany and abroad.
 Ledig was invited to meetings of Germany's literary author group Gruppe 47.
-Because of his war injuries and doubts whether he could call himself an author at all, he declined the invitation, stating he'd find it impossible to stand next to authors such as Ilse Aichinger, a member of the group, and Die Stalinorgel was "only a combat organ".
-In 1956, he was represented by Günter Eich, who read from Ledig's second novel, Vergeltung (Payback).
+Because of his war injuries and doubts whether he could call himself an author at all, he declined the invitation, stating he'd find it impossible to stand next to authors such as Ilse Aichinger, a member of the group, and The Stalin Organ was "only a combat organ".
+In 1956, he was represented by Günter Eich, who read from Ledig's second novel, Payback (Vergeltung).
 Ledig's stark depiction of war events was increasingly met with revulsion in the climate of the 1950s, so Ledig eventually withdrew from writing altogether.
 From 1963 he ran an engineering firm and an agency for technology news.

 Ledig, meanwhile living in isolation in Utting near the Ammersee, was only rediscovered in 1998 - just before his death.
 W. G. Sebald had been pointed towards his work Vergeltung as one of the few examples of a literary treatment of Allied air raids on Germany during the Second World War.
 Sebald published a chapter on the responses to his Zürcher Vorlesungen ("Zurich lectures") of 1997 and the resulting discussion in the Germany media in his book On the Natural History of Destruction ("Luftkrieg und Literatur") in 1999.